dddrrreee/cs140e-win19/labs/lab7-interrupts/lab.md

 The framework we use will handle these as well; and, in fact, on the arm at a mechanical level there is little difference.

+Like everything good, interrupts also have a cost:  this will be our first exposure to race conditions.
+If both your regular code and the interrupt handler read / write the same variables (which for us will be the common case) you can have race conditions where they both overwrite each other's values (partial solution: have one reader and one writer) or miss updates because the compiler doesn't know about interrupt handling and so eliminates variable reads b/c it doesn't see anyone changing them (partial solution: mark shared variables as "volatile").
+We'll implement different ways to mitigate these problems over the next couple of weeks.

 ### Supplemental documents

 There's plenty to read, all put in the `docs` directory in this lab:

   1. If you get confused, the overview at `valvers` was useful: (http://www.valvers.com/open-software/raspberry-pi/step04-bare-metal-programming-in-c-pt4)

   2. We annotated the Broadcom discussion of general interrupts and timer interrupts on the pi in `docs/BCM2835-ARM-timer-int.annot.pdf`.
   It's actually not too bad.

   3. We annotated the ARM discussion of registers and interrupts in `docs/armv6-interrupts.annot.pdf`.

   4. There are two useful lectures on the ARM instruction set.
   Kind of dry, but easier to get through than the arm documents:
   `docs/Arm_EE382N_4.pdf` and `docs/Lecture8.pdf`.

 If you find other documents that are more helpful, let us know!